 There are many techniques for making a generous gift in your will that can help you accomplish your specific planning and philanthropic goals.
 We sincerely hope that you will include us in your plans.
 If you do choose to make a gift in your will to support our work, please let us know.
-We can help you plan your gift in a way that achieves maximum tax benefits and personal satisfaction.
+We can help you plan your gift in a way that is both effective and personally satisfying.
 You will also help us plan for the future because we know we can depend on your generous support.